VaclavElias/docfx-website/README.md

 ## How to install

-1. Clone **docfx v3** experimental branch from https://github.com/VaclavElias/docfx/tree/jekyll or https://github.com/VaclavElias/docfx/tree/jekyll-global-pages
+1. Clone **docfx v3** experimental branch from https://github.com/VaclavElias/docfx/tree/jekyll
     - Compare with upstream https://github.com/dotnet/docfx/compare/v3...VaclavElias:jekyll?expand=1
     - Change the build location in the ```docfx.csproj```, currently it is in ```D:\docfx``` for the testing purpose
     - Build the project